FlashArb-AI/contracts/README.md

 ## Acknowledgments
 - Balancer Labs for the Balancer V2 flash loan functionality.
 - Uniswap Labs for the Uniswap V3 integration.
-- Goat Framework and Eliza AI agent for the conversational interface.